Completely (iso-)split scale-invariant Coulomb branch geometries are isotrivial: Introduction

 We now outline a derivation of our results.
 SK geometry is described locally in terms of the total space of a holomorphic fibration of rank-$r$ abelian varieties over an open, smooth, contractible subset, $\cC$, of the rank-$r$ CB, together with a holomorphic symplectic form, $L$, on the total space with respect to which the fibers are lagrangian.
 If completely split, then the fibration factorizes as the fiber product of $r$ rank-$1$ torus fibrations over $\cC$.
 In particular, there is a $1$-homology and $(1,0)$-cohomology basis of the rank-$r$ abelian variety fiber in which its $r\times 2r$ period matrix, $\Pi(u)$, over any point $u\in \cC$ takes the $r\times r$ block matrix form $\Pi(u) = (\mathds 1_{r}\ Z(u))$ where the modulus, $Z^{ij}$, is diagonal,

 and each rank-$1$ modulus $Z^i(u)$ is a priori a non-constant function of $u$.
-Vaguely, a holomorphic version of the Darboux theorem says there exists coordinates $a_\ell$ on $\cC$ such that the symplectic form on the total space is $L \sim \diff a_\ell \^ \diff z^\ell$ where $\ell$ labels the 1-dimensional torus factors of the fiber and $\diff z^\ell$ are their holomorphic 1-forms.
+We show that there exist coordinates $a_\ell$ on $\cC$ such that the symplectic form on the total space is $L = \diff a_\ell \^ \diff z^\ell$ where $\ell$ labels the 1-dimensional torus factors of the fiber and $\diff z^\ell$ are their holomorphic 1-forms.
+This follows from the defining properties of $L$, equivalent to the so-called SK integrability conditions.
 We show, furthermore, that the complex modulus of the $\ell$th torus factor is a function of $a_\ell$ alone,

+by leveraging the assumption that the SK geometry is completely split.
 Finally, the scale symmetry of a scale-invariant CB implies that the $a_\ell$ have scaling weight 1 while the $Z^\ell$ have scaling weight 0, so the $Z^\ell$ must be locally constant on $\cC$.
 A quick argument then shows that this is a basis independent statement, so we may conclude that $\t^{ij}$ --- which is generically related to $Z^{ij}$ through a basis change of the fiber --- is also locally constant on $\cC$.
 Analytic continuation implies $\t^{ij}$ is therefore globally constant, and so the geometry is isotrivial.

-The above account is not quite convincing since the Darboux theorem applies to open contractible neighborhoods, and not obviously to the total space of the fibration $\pi: \cX\to\cC$ over $\cC$, since the fibers $X_u \deq \pi^{-1}(u)$ are not simply connected.
-Also, the result \eqref{c split t} that the Darboux coordinates ``line up'' with the complex structure moduli $Z^\ell$ of each rank-1 torus fiber is not obvious, but follows from the defining properties of $L$ --- the so-called \emph{SK integrability conditions}.
-In section \ref{section 3} we derive \eqref{c split t} explicitly without use of Darboux's theorem while leveraging the assumption that the SK geometry is completely split.